aoriens/news-service/README.md

 ### InUser

-An incoming request to create a user.
+An request to create a user.
 Fields:

 - `first_name` - the user's first name.
 A string, optional.
 - `last_name` - the user's last name.
 This is to be used in case of a